-Individual school pictures will be taken on Tuesday, September 15, 2020.
-Classroom picture make-up day for those who miss the September 15, 2020 date will be October 19, 2020.
+Individual school pictures will be taken on Thursday, September 14, 2017.
+Classroom picture make-up day for those who miss the September 18 date will be scheduled a few weeks later.
 Parents will have an opportunity to view proofs of these pictures before purchasing them.
 Parents may order the desired picture package by returning an order form, and the appropriate amount of money back to the school.
 Please be sure you return picture money timely.
 The school will forward the order and the money to the photographer.
-Spring pictures and class pictures will be taken February 25, 2021.
+Spring pictures and class pictures will also be taken during the academic year.
+Dates to be communicated during the year.